RomainEndelin/product_manager_assessment/README.md

 ## API Documentation

 The API is documented with [Apiary.io](http://docs.productmanagerassessment.apiary.io/).
-Its current implementation is validated in the [Test section](https://app.apiary.io/productmanagerassessment/tests/runs#ci).
+An up-to-date validated in generated in the ["Test" section](https://app.apiary.io/productmanagerassessment/tests/runs#ci).

 ## Usage